petercunha/MusicalFractals/README.md

 ## Credit

-The entire graphical portion of this project was created by [Iacopo Sassarini](https://plus.google.com/+IacopoSassarini).
-In his code, he used random seeds to generate and render random Hapolong Orbital fractals.
+The graphical portion of this project was created by [Iacopo Sassarini](https://plus.google.com/+IacopoSassarini).
+In his implementation, he used random seeds to generate and render random Hapolong Orbital fractals.
 I modified his code to use the waveform of browser audio as a seed to generate fractals.